Union Pacific Steel Caboose Retirements

 In February to April 1975, a total, of seven CA-3s (UP 25022, 25023, 25050, 25053, 25056, 25059, and 25098) and six, CA-4s (UP 25100, 25108, 25126, 25150, 25157, and 25186) were reassigned and, renumbered to derrick train service as 903217 through 903229.

-Union Pacific merged with Western, Pacific and Missouri Pacific in 1982, and the previously mentioned 547 quantity, of cabooses retired between 1984 and 1989 included 54 of 59 Western Pacific, cabooses, and 493 of 651 cabooses from MoPac, including 165 of MoPac's 400, unique compact body style that UP had copied for its CA-11s in 1979.
-Missouri, Kansas Texas merged with UP in 1988, and brought with it 58 cabooses.
-Within a, year, 26 of those MKT cabooses had been retired.
+Union Pacific merged with Western Pacific and Missouri Pacific in 1983, and the previously mentioned 547 quantity of cabooses retired between 1984 and 1989 included 54 of 59 Western Pacific cabooses, and 493 of 651 cabooses from MoPac, including 165 of MoPac's 400 unique compact body style that UP had copied for its CA-11s in 1979.
+Missouri Kansas Texas merged with UP in 1988, and brought with it 58 cabooses.
+Within a year, 26 of those MKT cabooses had been retired.

-Former UP cabooses continue to be noted at, locations all across the nation, although mostly at locations near UP's own, tracks.
-Several are in use by smaller railroads, including: Magma Arizona, Railroad in Arizona (photo in 1978); Utah Central in Ogden, Utah; Idaho Northern & Pacific, in Idaho and Oregon; and Fremont & Elk Horn Valley Railroad at Hooper, Nebraska.
+Former UP cabooses continue to be noted at locations all across the nation, although mostly at locations near UP's own tracks.
+Several are in use by smaller railroads, including: Magma Arizona, Railroad in Arizona; Utah Central in Ogden, Utah; Idaho Northern & Pacific, in Idaho and Oregon; and Fremont & Elk Horn Valley Railroad at Hooper, Nebraska.
 There is also a CA-4 that was sold to a construction firm in Omaha, Nebraska.
 Not all subsequent owners of former UP cabooses are known, as well as the myriad of locations, for retired UP cabooses, both wooden and steel.
-Interested readers are, encouraged to share new discoveries with the Union Pacific Historical Society, so that this chapter in the history of Union Pacific can be better documented.
+Interested readers are encouraged to share new discoveries via an email, so that this chapter in the history of Union Pacific can be better documented.